 A recent study found that emissions from diesel engines, commonly used in the freight industry, are significantly more harmful to humans than those from petrol vehicles and more than 30 human epidemiological studies have found that diesel exhaust exposure directly increases cancer risk.
 In addition to diesel exhaust, the negative health effects of exposure to inhalable particulate matter are also well documented.
 These tiny particles get into the lungs and are small enough to pass through tissues and enter the blood stream.
 They can then trigger inflammations which eventually cause heart and lung failures.
 The World Health Organisation estimates that long term exposure to PM2.5 is associated with an increase in the risk of cardiopulmonary mortality by 6–13% per 10 µg/m3 of PM2.5.

 Step 1 – understand the problem

-Reducing port pollution is a top priority for many governments, however it can incur significant cost and is often politically challenging.
+Reducing air pollution from ships and ports is a top priority for many governments, however it can incur significant cost and is often politically challenging.
 So the first step is to quantify the problem and to fully understand the type and sources of pollution.
 To do that an air quality monitoring programme must be put into action.